caktus/aws-web-stacks/README.rst

 For very simple, Heroku-like deploys, choose the **Dokku** option.
-This will give you a single EC2 instance based on Ubuntu 16.04 LTS with `Dokku <http://dokku.viewdocs.io/dokku/>`_ pre-installed and global environment variables configured that will allow your app to find the Postgres, Redis or Memcached, and Elasticsearch nodes created with this stack.
+This will give you a single EC2 instance based on Ubuntu 16.04 LTS with `Dokku <http://dokku.viewdocs.io/dokku/>`_ pre-installed and global environment variables configured that will allow your app to find the RDS, ElastiCache, and Elasticsearch nodes created with this stack.

 NAT Gateways
 ------------